jhpyle/docassemble/_docs/functions.md

 For example, suppose you had a Spanish linguistic package that you wanted to use for writing possessives.
-You could include the following in a [Python module] that you include in your interview:
+You could include the following in a [Python module] that you include in your DALang:

 {% highlight python %}
 import docassemble.base.util